MicrosoftDocs/dynamics-365-unified-operations-public/retail/retail-peripheral-simulator.md

 **Cash drawer**

 **Open cash drawer**: Opens the cash drawer.
-Check drawer status:Checks the drawer to determine if it is open or closed.
+**Check drawer status**:Checks the drawer to determine if it is open or closed.
 Drawer status: Displays the status of the drawer.

 **MSR**